vrushal14/karya/CONTRIBUTING.md

 ## Local Setup

-This will help setup and run the application locally.
+This will help set up and run the application locally.
 For this, we shall be creating a Postgres instance as a repo provider, Redis for locks provider and RabbitMq as queue provider.

 ### Pre-Requisites